-Figure \ref{fig:numbers_of_decision_points} shows method performance across different \textbf{numbers of decision points} and confounding levels on SimBPIC17 (10K training cases, \textit{SCOPE} and SEP are again S-learners with XGBoost). \textit{SCOPE} generally outperforms other methods, except in the (0.99, 2 decision points) setting.
-The performance gap between \textit{SCOPE} and others grows with more decision points, as it introduces more interdependent decisions that \textit{SCOPE} can effectively align.
-Both \textit{SCOPE} and SEP-S gain more over the bank policy as decision points increase, but also move further from the upper bound: for \textit{SCOPE}, due to error accumulation across models; for SEP, due to treating each decision point independently.
-KMeans-Q struggles with more decision points, likely because increasing the number of decision points causes the KMeans model to aggregate the data more heavily compared to its original form, reducing the MDP approximation quality for Q-learning.
+Figure \ref{fig:numbers_of_decision_points} shows method performance across different \textbf{numbers of decision points} and confounding levels on SimBPIC17 (10K training cases, \textit{SCOPE} and SEP are again S-learners with XGBoost). \textit{SCOPE} consistently performs best, and its advantage over other methods increases as the number of decision points grows because it better captures interdependent decisions.
+Both \textit{SCOPE} and SEP-S gain more over the bank policy with more decision points but drift further from the upper bound—\textit{SCOPE} due to error accumulation across models, and SEP due to independent treatment of decision points.
+KMeans-Q degrades with more decision points, likely because the KMeans model increasingly aggregates data relative to its original form, reducing the quality of the MDP approximation for Q-learning.